 Since we were both quite old, we also talked of death at length.
 I told her of my parents who had both died recently in their nineties, within a few hours of each other.

 Blanche said that she was with a close friend who had suddenly put her hand to her head and complained of a sharp pain there.
-Within a few weeks she died of a brain tumor.
-“Just like that,” Blanche said, snapping her fingers.
+“A couple weeks later she died of a brain tumor.
+Just like that,” Blanche said, snapping her fingers.

 We must have rambled on for an hour before she suddenly remembered there were others waiting to see her.
 We quickly bowed and I went out the way I’d come.

 When I got back to Berkeley, I lay down for a brief nap.
-Soft light, streaming in through a lace curtain on a tall window, triggered something deep within me, one of those sublime “moments” that I think anyone who loves meditation occasionally experiences.
+Soft light streaming in through a lace curtain on a tall window triggered something deep within me, one of those sublime “moments” that I think anyone who loves meditation occasionally experiences.

 It felt like a continuation of my meeting with Blanche Hartman.